census-instrumentation/opencensus-specs/stats/Export.md

 * `end_time`: a timestamp, describing the end time at which the underlying View ended collection of these data.

-The library MUST provide a means of retrieving the ViewData for any registered view in the system.
+The library SHOULD provide a means of retrieving the ViewData for any registered view in the system.